CathalButler/openwrt-telegram-auth-logger/README.md

 1. SSH into your OpenWrt router: Use an SSH client (e.g., PuTTY) to connect to your OpenWrt router using its IP address and login credentials.

 2. Copy the script: Once connected to the router via SSH, create a new file and paste the entire script into it.
 You can use the `vi` or `nano` text editors to create and edit the file.
-For example, you can run `nano telegram_auth_log` to create a new file named `telegram_auth_log.sh` and paste the script content into it.
+For example, you can run `nano telegram-auth-log` to create a new file named `telegram-auth-log` and paste the script content into it.

 3. Save the script: After pasting the script into the file, save it by pressing `Ctrl + O` (in `nano`) or `Esc` followed by `:wq` and Enter (in `vi`).
 Make sure the file is saved in a location accessible by the system, such as the `/etc/init.d/` directory.

 4. Set permissions: Set the executable permissions for the script by running the following command:
    ```
-   chmod +x /etc/init.d/telegram_auth_log
+   chmod +x /etc/init.d/telegram-auth-log
    ```

 5. Configure the script: Open the script file using the text editor and modify the following variables according to your setup: